Global Entrepreneurship Week: Heineken South Africa Green Seeds programme growing

 According to Millicent Maroga, corporate affairs director of Heineken South Africa, “Heineken aims to further entrepreneurial skills and SMME development by providing young individuals from previously disadvantaged groups with the skills and means to establish their own sustainable companies.
 We are grateful for this opportunity to stimulate the creation and growth of ‘new economy’ businesses.
 Our aims are to ensure these township businesses can compete in a competitive marketplace.”

-Project Lead and Transformation & Sustainability Manager at Heineken South Africa, Tutu Malinga, added that “The project team were eager to host the 2022 Entrepreneur Day ahead of Global Entrepreneurship Week”, a global celebration of entrepreneurship from 14-20 November.
+Project lead and transformation and sustainability manager at Heineken South Africa, Tutu Malinga, added that “The project team were eager to host the 2022 Entrepreneur Day ahead of Global Entrepreneurship Week”, a global celebration of entrepreneurship from 14-20 November.
 She added that during the event, Heineken were also pleased to welcome the 2023 consort of newcomers to the programme, while celebrating the graduation of 18 individuals who are concluding their year of mentorship and support.

 She enthuses, “It was a day of great excitement and optimism, celebrating the future of these passionate entrepreneurs.
 We are grateful for the support of our partners, the graduates themselves and the company-wide support of initiatives such as this one.”